librasteve/raku-Cro-Website-Basic/README.md

   - [x] use roles
   - [x] search as method
   - [x] adjust Todo toggle
-  - data model in Red
 - do the full pico table example
 - push pico/func up the stack (head, nav and so on)
 - hamburger menu
 - light dark better
 - language switcher
 - sitemap & robots.txt
+- data model in Red (bring back 07-Red begumpura)
 - do all pico examples https://picocss.com/docs/
 - do all htmx examples
 - todos to library